-Welcome to the 2018-2019 school year!
+Welcome to the new school year!
 We are excited to begin our academic school year, as many great things are in store for us at Wuhan Yangtze International School.
 My name is Latasha Carter and I am so excited to introduce myself as the new Elementary Principal.
 I consider it an honor and a privilege to be a part of this amazing school.

 Throughout my 10 years of working in education, I have been fortunate to work in various leadership positions.
 I consider my most important job to be that of a child advocate.
 I look forward to getting to know your children and their special characteristics.
 I will celebrate their successes, encourage them daily, and remind them they are valued and have a special place in our school community.